1910 Penny Value (2026 Guide): Errors List, “S” & No Mint Mark Worth

 Proof2,40525010.395%

 The 1910 penny mintage and survival data reveals striking patterns across the three varieties produced that year.
-Philadelphia dominated production with nearly 147 million coins, yet only an estimated 4,000 examples survive in collectible condition—a mere 0.0027% survival rate.
+Philadelphia dominated production with nearly 147 million coins, yet only an estimated 4,000 examples survive in collectible condition — a survival rate of just 0.0027%.

-The San Francisco mint’s more modest 6.045 million coin production shows a slightly better survival rate of 0.0496%, with approximately 3,000 specimens remaining.
+The San Francisco mint’s more modest 6.045 million coin production shows a slightly better survival rate of approximately 0.0496%, with around 3,000 specimens remaining in collectible grades.
+The rarity of the 1910-S in high grades is confirmed by PCGS population data, which shows fewer than 15 examples graded MS66 or above in RD designation.

-Most remarkable are the proof coins, where 250 of the original 2,405 pieces survive, achieving an impressive 10.395% survival rate that reflects their careful preservation by collectors from the outset.
+Most remarkable are the proof coins, where approximately 250 of the original 2,405 pieces survive — an impressive 10.4% survival rate that reflects careful collector preservation from the very beginning.
+However, PCGS data shows extremely thin populations for matte proofs in PR66RD or above, with single-digit certified populations at the highest grades.

-The data underscores why condition and preservation history matter significantly in determining a coin’s current market availability and collector appeal.
+The data underscores why condition and color preservation matter so enormously in determining current market availability and collector value for 1910 pennies.

 Also Read: 100 Most Valuable Indian Head Penny Coins Worth Money (1859 – 1909)